crashrpt3/crashrpt3/README.md

-A crash reporting system for Windows applications
+A crash reporting system for Windows applications.

 ----

+> Since the author has not updated and maintained it for too long, this repository is used to collect newer patches and features.

 ### Features